 The course of AD can be described in three phases: preclinical disease, mild cognitive impairment (MCI) due to AD, and dementia due to AD.
-People living with AD begin to accumulate beta-amyloid in the brain in the preclinical phase up to 15 years prior to the onset of symptoms.
-14 Additionally, changes in certain biomarkers in the cerebrospinal fluid (CSF) (e.g., decreased beta-amyloid and increased CSF tau protein levels) and on imaging (e.g., amyloid on positron emission tomography [PET] scans) may occur; such CSF and imaging biomarkers can be used to identify AD pathology, although other forms of dementia may be present as well.
-15 Difficulty remembering recent conversations, names or events is often an early symptom, along with decreased awareness of financial scams 16; depression and apathy may also be seen at this stage.
-The diagnosis of MCI is marked by a reduction in cognitive function; however, at this point, the patient can still live and function independently, although they typically show impairment in instrumental activities of daily living.
-Individuals are diagnosed with Alzheimer's dementia when there is impairment of two cognitive domains and these deficits significantly interfere with the ability of the patient to function independently at work or at home.
+People living with AD begin to accumulate beta-amyloid in the brain in the preclinical phase up to 15 years prior to the onset of symptoms.15 These changes can be detected through the cerebrospinal fluid (CSF) (e.g., decreased beta-amyloid and increased CSF tau protein levels) and imaging (e.g., amyloid on positron emission tomography [PET] scans).
+CSF and imaging biomarkers can be used to identify AD pathology as well as to guide therapy and to monitor the impact of therapeutic interventions.16-18 Difficulty remembering recent conversations, names or events is often an early symptom, along with decreased awareness of financial scams19; depression and apathy may also be seen at this stage.
+The diagnosis of MCI is marked by a reduction in cognitive function; at this point, the patient can still live and function independently, although they typically show impairment in instrumental activities of daily living.
+Individuals are diagnosed with Alzheimer's dementia when there is impairment of two cognitive domains and these deficits significantly interfere with the ability of the patient to function independently at work or at home, although other forms of dementia may be present as well.20.
 At this stage, a person typically needs a caregiver.

 As the disease progresses, people living with AD become less and less independent and the need for caregiving increases.
 Symptoms can include difficulty with communication, disorientation to time and place, confusion, poor judgment, and behavioral changes.
-At late stages, people living with AD may have difficulty speaking, swallowing and walking.
+At late stages, people living with AD may have difficulty speaking, swallowing, and walking.
 Eventually, many people living with AD require around-the-clock in-home or institutional care.
 More than 11 million family members and other caregivers and other persons provided an estimated 16 billion hours of unpaid care to people with AD or other dementias, putting these caregivers at risk for negative mental, physical, and emotional outcomes.2 The average life expectancy for people with AD depends on multiple factors including age, functional status at diagnosis, and comorbidities.
 Estimates range from 4 to 8 years, but some people with AD live as many as 20 years after diagnosis.2

-Treatment of AD remains largely supportive, including creation and implementation of individualized care plans (e.g., treatment of dementia symptoms, medication and home safety assessments, advance care planning), caregiver education and support, care navigation, care coordination, and referral to community-based organizations for services and supports (e.g., adult day care, caregiver training, etc.).17 Non-pharmacologic treatments include physical activity, which some studies have suggested may prevent or mitigate AD^{18,19} as well as behavioral and environmental strategies to ameliorate neuropsychiatric symptoms (e.g., agitation, delusions, disinhibition), and problem behaviors (e.g., resistance to care, hoarding, obsessive-compulsive behaviors).20 approved for moderate-to-severe AD.
-These drugs, either alone or in combination, are often used to treat the cognitive and functional symptoms of the disease, despite limited evidence of efficacy and significant side effects. ^{21,22}
+Treatment of AD remains largely supportive, including creation and implementation of individualized care plans (e.g., treatment of dementia symptoms, medication and home safety assessments, advance care planning), caregiver education and support, care navigation, care coordination, and referral to community-based organizations for services and supports (e.g., adult day care, caregiver training, etc.).21 Non-pharmacologic treatments include physical activity, which some studies have suggested may prevent or mitigate AD^{22,23} as well as behavioral and environmental strategies to ameliorate neuropsychiatric symptoms (e.g., agitation, delusions, disinhibition), and problem behaviors (e.g., resistance to care, hoarding, obsessive-compulsive behaviors).24

 Pharmacological therapy of AD has until recently focused mainly on symptom management.
-The most commonly prescribed drugs are the cholinesterase inhibitors, including donepezil, rivastigmine, and galantamine, and memantine, a drug that affects glutamine transmission.
-Cholinesterase inhibitors are indicated in mild, moderate, and severe AD, while memantine is
+The most commonly prescribed drugs are the cholinesterase inhibitors (AChEI), including donepezil, rivastigmine, and galantamine, and memantine, a drug that affects glutamine transmission.